18 The theoretical QQ plot

 mean = mean(alto), sd = sd(alto))))

-The singer height normal q-q plots do not look different from some of these simulated plots.
+The singer height Normal QQ plots, including Alto 2, do not look different from some of these simulated plots.
 In fact, they probably look more Normal then the simulated set of values!
-This lends confidence in our earlier verdict that the singer height distributions can be characterized by a normal distribution.
+This lends confidence in our verdict that the singer height distributions can be characterized by a Normal distribution, regardless of the voice part the heights are pulled from.

-18.5 How normal q-q plots behave in the face of skewed data
+18.7 How Normal QQ plots behave in the face of skewed data